jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 >N.B.
 For SAS 9, the default engine is V9, which works in all operating environments.

-the `LIBNAME` statement below assigns the libref CERT to the SAS library `C:\Users\Student1\Cert` in the Windows environment. when the default engine is used, you do not have to specify it in the `LIBNAME` statement
+the `LIBNAME` statement below assigns the libref CERT to the SAS library `C:\Users\Student1\Cert` in the Windows environment (1).
+When the default engine is used, you do not have to specify it in the `LIBNAME` statement.

 ```
-libname cert “C:\Users\Student1\Cert”;
+libname cert “C:\Users\Student1\Cert”; (1)
 ```

 >Tip.
 You can use multiple `LIBNAME` statements to assign as many librefs as needed.

 ### 3.1.2 VERIFYING LIBREFS
-after assigning a libref, it is a good idea to check the log to verify that the libref has been assigned successfully
+After assigning a libref, it is a good idea to check the log to verify that the libref has been assigned successfully.

 ### 3.1.3 HOW LONG LIBREFS REMAIN IN EFFECT
-the `LIBNAME` statement is global which means that the librefs remain in effect until changed or canceled or until the SAS session ends
+The `LIBNAME` statement is global which means that the librefs remain in effect until changed or canceled or until the SAS session ends.

 ### 3.1.4 SPECIFYING TWO-LEVEL NAMES
-after you assign a libref, you specify it as the first element in the two-level name for a SAS file
+After you assign a libref, you specify it as the first element in the two-level name for a SAS file (1).
 ```
-proc print data=cert.admit; (1)
+proc print data = cert.admit; (1)
 run;
 ```

-(1) in order for the print procedure to read `CERT.ADMIT`, you specify the two-level name of the file
+(1) In order for the `PRINT` procedure to read `CERT.ADMIT`, you specify the two-level name of the file.

 ### 3.1.5 REFERENCING THIRD-PARTY DATA
-you can use the`LIBNAME` statement to reference not only SAS files but also files that were created with other sofware products, such as database management systems (DBMS).
+You can use the `LIBNAME` statement to reference not only SAS files but also files that were created with other software products, such as database management systems (DBMS).

 >Defn.
 A *SAS engine* is a set of internal instructions that SAS uses for writing to and reading from files in a SAS library or a thrid-party database.